 The Best Non-Stick Cookware You Can Buy, Plus How to Use It (According to a Pro)

 Every cook should have a good non-stick pan in their collection.
 Why?
-It’s easy to clean, food won’t stick to the surface and there’s less need for butter or oil.
-(And if you ever fry eggs, you know a non-stick surface is essential.)
-But with so many options, deciding what to buy can be a little (OK, a lot) overwhelming.
-We tapped a professional chef to find out everything you need to know about non-stick cookware, what brands she cooks with and our own recommendations, so you can choose the best non-stick pans for your own kitchen.
+It’s easy to clean, food won’t stick to the surface and there’s less need for butter or oil (if you’ve ever fried eggs, you know a non-stick surface is essential).
+But with so many options on the market, it can be a little (OK, a lot) overwhelming when deciding what to buy.
+So we tapped Barbara Rich, lead chef at the Institute of Culinary Education, to find out everything you need to know about non-stick cookware, so you can choose the best non-stick pans for your own kitchen.

 What is non-stick cookware exactly?

-With non-stick cookware, you can brown food without it sticking to the pan.
-Standard pots and pans require some type of cooking fat (like oil or butter) to prevent the food from gluing itself to the pan, but non-stick versions are coated with a slippery surface during manufacturing.
+The biggest draw of non-stick cookware is that you can brown food without it sticking to the pan.
+While standard pots and pans require some type of cooking fat (like oil or butter) to prevent the food from gluing itself to the pan, non-stick versions are coated with a slippery surface during manufacturing.

 When you think of non-stick, you probably think of Teflon (PTFE or polytetrafluoroethylene if you’re fancy), a chemical that’s been the standard for non-stick cookware since the 1940s.
 But it’s not the only option: There are also ceramic-, enamel- and silicone-coated pans, as well as seasoned cast iron and anodized aluminum.